DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 As a chemistry teacher you'll teach your pupils about elements, molecules and atoms to help them understand what everything is made of, from human life to metals.

-<a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=chemistry&button=#funding-widget">Tax-free scholarships of £30,000 and bursaries of £28,000 are available for trainee chemistry teachers</a>.
+<a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=chemistry&button=#funding-widget">Tax-free bursaries of £28,000 or scholarships of £30,000 are available for trainee chemistry teachers</a>.

  <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=F1&visa_status=false">Find chemistry teacher training courses</a>.